jbroll/linda/README.md

 ## Common Concepts

 - Tuples are stored as files in a directory (`LINDA_DIR` environment variable, default `/tmp/linda`)
-- Filenames encode tuple name, expiration timestamp (TTL), and a random suffix for uniqueness
+- Filenames encode tuple name, optional sequence number, optional expiration timestamp (TTL), and a random suffix for uniqueness
 - Expired tuples are automatically cleaned up on each operation
 - Locking is done via atomic file creation with PID checking and timeout handling
 - Tuple contents are opaque bytes or text — no serialization or specific data format is enforced